Talend Parent Child Job

 Within the tRunJob Component tab, we have selected Child_Job.

 Within the Context Param, use the add button to add the child job’s context param, i.e., FirstName.
-If you don’t have any context variables, then we can’t pass any values from the Parent job to child job.
+If you don’t have any context variables, then we can’t pass any values from the Parent job to the child job.

 Next, we assigned the FirstName of the Main row to this context parameter.
+Similarly, assign the values for the remaining context parameters.

 Once hit the run button of this Talend Parent Child Job, you can see the result.
 If you see the execution flow, tRunJob has executed ten times because there are ten rows in the Employee table.